SCIENT·MANIFESTO

 reading of the operation.

-Not the formal design, but the real dynamics of the work.
+Not the formal design, but the real dynamics of work.

 How value is produced.